hugo180/E-commerce-Backend/README.md

 ### You must install the following for this app to function:

-### Use git clone to clone it to yopur local machine
+### Use git clone to clone it to your local machine

 ## Usage: